zporat/zporat.github.io/index.md

 ## Research

 My research interests lie in number theory and algebraic geometry.
-In particular, I study automorphic forms of SL(3, **Z**).
+In particular, I study automorphic forms of SL(3,&nbsp**Z**).

 ### Papers

+(Note that preprints may differ from the final published version.)

 [2] **Family Sizes for Complete Multipartite Graphs** (with Danielle Gregg, Thomas Mattman, and George Todd), *Involve, a Journal of Mathematics*, Vol. 15, No. 4 (2022), 669-686. [[DOI: 10.2140/involve.2022.15.669](https://msp.org/involve/2022/15-4/p07.xhtml)]